ntewinkel/electronics/ESP-01/README.md

 Please feel free to use it as you wish (thus the MIT license)

-If you find it helpful and/or it makes you rich, please buy me a coffee :)

 To see a full description of this project and how it works, please see my blog entry on element14.com: https://www.element14.com/community/community/project14/mixing-electronics-water/blog/2018/04/13/remote-temperature-monitoring